rickoneeleven/Kids-Chore-Monitor/readme.md

 # Kids Chore Monitor
+DATETIME of last agent review: 09/11/2025 10:11

 ## Overview

 Kids Chore Monitor is a Python application designed to automate internet access control for children based on their chore completion status in Todoist.
 It integrates with the Todoist API to monitor task completion within specific project sections and interacts with the Sophos Firewall (XG/SFOS) API to enable or disable corresponding firewall rules.

+In addition to chore-based checks, the system enforces a strict bedtime window where internet access is disabled regardless of chore status.

 The core logic works as follows:
-1. Checks the current time against a configurable daily `CUTOFF_HOUR`.
+1. Determine the current time in the configured `TIMEZONE` and evaluate one of three windows:
-2.  **Before the cutoff time:** Ensures the child's internet access rule is **disabled** (allowing internet access), regardless of chore status.
-This provides a grace period each morning.
-3.  **After the cutoff time:**
-    *   Checks if the child's chores for the current day have already been marked as completed in a local state file (`daily_completion_state.json`).
-If so, the internet rule remains disabled (access allowed).
+    *   Bedtime hours: 20:00 to 06:59.
+Always set the rule to **enabled** (Internet OFF).
+    *   Morning free time: 07:00 to (`CUTOFF_HOUR` - 1).
+Set the rule to **disabled** (Internet ON), independent of chores.
+    *   After cutoff: `current_hour >= CUTOFF_HOUR`.
+2. After cutoff time:
-    *   If not marked as done in the state file, it queries the Todoist API for the child's designated section to see if all tasks due today (or overdue) are complete.
+    *   If the child is already marked as done for today in `daily_completion_state.json`, set the rule to **disabled** (Internet ON).
+    *   Otherwise, query Todoist for tasks due today or overdue in the child's section.
-    *   If tasks are incomplete, the corresponding Sophos Firewall rule is **enabled** (blocking internet access).
+        - If tasks are incomplete, set the rule to **enabled** (Internet OFF).
-    *   If tasks are complete, the Sophos Firewall rule is **disabled** (allowing internet access), and the local state file is updated to mark the child's chores as done for the day.
+        - If all tasks are complete, set the rule to **disabled** (Internet ON) and mark the child as done for today in the state file.

 This system relies on API keys, specific IDs from Todoist, and rule names from Sophos, all configured via an `.env` file.
 Detailed logging is implemented for monitoring and troubleshooting.

 ## Features

+*   Bedtime enforcement: Internet OFF between 20:00 and 07:00.
+*   Morning free time window until the configured `CUTOFF_HOUR`.
-*   Automated checking of chore completion status in designated Todoist sections.
+*   Automated checking of chore completion status in designated Todoist sections after cutoff.
 *   Automatic enabling/disabling of specific Sophos Firewall rules.
-*   Configurable daily cutoff time to determine when chore checks impact internet access.
+*   Per-child control for auto-disable behavior (e.g., disable is suppressed for Sophie).
 *   Daily state persistence (`daily_completion_state.json`) to avoid redundant API calls and correctly handle checks after the cutoff.
-*   Configuration managed securely via a `.env` file.
+*   Configuration managed via a `.env` file.
-*   Detailed logging for operational monitoring and debugging (`chore_monitor.log` and `cron.log`).
+*   Logging to console by default; when scheduled via cron, redirect output to `cron.log` as in the example below.
-*   Helper script (`get_todoist_ids.py`) to easily find required Todoist Project/Section IDs.
+*   Helper script (`get_todoist_ids.py`) to find required Todoist Project/Section IDs.
-*   Test script (`test_sophos.py`) for verifying Sophos API connectivity and rule manipulation (use with caution!).
+*   Test script (`test_sophos.py`) for verifying Sophos API connectivity and rule manipulation (use with caution).

+### Optional daily manual rule disable
+- You can configure a separate manual allow rule for Sophie that is automatically disabled once per day at a fixed time (default 19:30), independent of chore checks.
+Set `SOPHOS_SOPHIE_MANUAL_ALLOW_RULE_NAME` and optionally `SOPHOS_SOPHIE_MANUAL_ALLOW_DISABLE_TIME` in `.env` to enable this.

 ## How it Works (Workflow Summary)